danielaparker/jsoncons/doc/ref/ojson.md

 The interface is the same as [json](json.md), with these provisos:

-- `ojson`, like `json`, supports object member `insert_or_assign` methods that take an `object_iterator` as the first parameter.
+- `ojson`, like `json`, supports object member `insert_or_assign` methods that take an `object_iterator_type` as the first parameter.
 But while with `json` that parameter is just a hint that allows optimization, with `ojson` it is the actual location where to insert the member.

 - In `ojson`, the `insert_or_assign` members that just take a name and a value always insert the member at the end.